 Students gain knowledge, conduct real-world practice and research, receive career counseling and build a network of colleagues while collaborating with public health, global health and pediatric faculty, St. Louis community professionals, and each other.

-Through this track, students learn about three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
-Participants work in research labs and centers focused on these issues.
+In this track, students learn about three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
+Participants work in research labs and with mentors focused on these issues.

-Students in our new SummeR reseArch DIversity ProgrAm iN Cardiovascular Disease & HEmatology (RADIANCE) track learn about the broad scope of heart and blood disorders and their interdisciplinary and multidimensional impact.
+Scholars in the SummeR reseArch DIscovery ProgrAm iN Cardiovascular Disease & HEmatology (RADIANCE) track learn about the broad scope of heart and blood disorders and their interdisciplinary and multidimensional impact.

 Hear from our students

-Hear about what past students have learned and experienced during their time in the Institute for Public Health Summer Research Program by reading their blog posts.
+Read about what scholars have learned and experienced during their time in the Institute for Public Health Summer Research Program.